-The British government is facing mounting pressure to disclose the terms of data sharing agreements between NHS England and Google, Microsoft, Amazon, Peter Thiel’s Palantir and the London AI company Faculty.
+The British government is facing mounting pressure to disclose the terms of secret data sharing deals between NHS England and Google, Microsoft, Amazon, Peter Thiel’s Palantir and the London AI company Faculty.

 More than 8,000 people have signed a petition calling on the government to publish the agreements, while digital rights experts have written to the health secretary Matt Hancock seeking further answers.